eadlcout/quickstart-ios/crash/README.md

 =============================

-The Firebase Crash iOS quickstart demonstrates how to report crashes and log events leading up to those crashes.
+The Firebase Crash iOS quickstart demonstrates how to report crashes and log the events leading up to those crashes.

 Introduction
 ------------